Things to do in Saint-Denis

 The athletes’ village

 Sport is everywhere in Saint-Denis.
-After the rugby World Cup in 2023, the department of Seine-Saint-Denis will accommodate the 2024 OPG athletes in a Village that has been strategically designed for conversion into a district.
+After the rugby World Cup in 2023, the department of Seine-Saint-Denis accommodated the 2024 OPG athletes in a Village that has been strategically designed for conversion into a district.
 Fancy tracking the progress of the construction site?
 Or perhaps checking out where your future apartment will be?
 Guided tours are organised around the 51 hectares of the competitors’ future habitat.

 Légion d’Honneur park